What is congenital hypothyroidism?

 How is it treated?

-Early detection means early treatment to ensure that infants do not develop irreversible neurological disability.
+Early detection means early treatment to ensure that infants do not develop an irreversible neurological disability.

 Levothyroxine is given with dosage increases until thyroid function tests return to normal and then testing is done regularly until the infant is two years of age.
 FT4 should be kept in the upper half of the normal range.4